Blubell26/giuliapacciotti.com/_posts/2025-07-12-you-don’t-have-to-see-what-others-see.md

 ---
 layout: post
-title: You Dont Have to See What Other People See
+title: "You Don't Have to See What Other People See"
 description: "On becoming an evolutionary rebel, not by fighting the world, but by finally looking at it through your own eyes.”
 date: 2025-07-12
 image: IMG_7327.jpeg